Chautauqua Youth & Family Programs

 About

-Chautauqua Youth & Family Programs include specific activities such as Beginner Optimist Sailing, 420 Sailing, Intermediate Sailing, Saturday morning races, junior golf camps and clinics, and a junior development tennis program with group tennis instruction.
-The Youth Activities Center (YAC) is a drop-in center for kids ages 12–17 and features televisions, games, table tennis, pool tables, and a snack bar with daily lunch specials at “kid” prices.
+Chautauqua Youth & Family Programs includes activities such as Gentle Yoga, gluten-free baking, Beginner Optimist Sailing, 420 Sailing, Intermediate Sailing, Saturday morning races, junior golf camps and clinics, and junior tennis group instruction.
+The program also offers Wine Tasting, junior tennis group instruction for a range of skill levels, and access to a drop-in Youth Activities Center (YAC) with a snack bar, televisions, games, table tennis, and pool tables.

 • Ages: 2–17 years old

-• Schedule: The Youth Activities Center food service is open Monday through Friday from Noon to 5 p.m., and the YAC is open evenings Monday through Thursday starting at 5 p.m. for YACtivities.
+• Schedule: The Youth Activities Center (YAC) offers food service from Noon to 5 p.m.
+Monday through Friday and is open evenings Monday through Thursday starting at 5 p.m. for YACtivities.

-• Price: The Youth Activities Center snack bar has daily lunch specials at “kid” prices.
+• Price: The Youth Activities Center (YAC) snack bar has daily lunch specials at “kid” prices.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.